sandervandevelde/iot-workshop/TheThingsNetwork.md

 ![alt tag](img/msft/Picture08-build-a-bridge-frm-ttn-to-azure.png)

+Telemetry is arriving at the TTN portal.
+But we want to pass it on to the Azure IoT Platform.
+We need to build a 'bridge'.

 Follow these steps to create the integration bridge between The Things Network and Azure IoT Hub.

+*Note: The bridge below is build using C# and will not run on non-windows devices.
+Use instead a bridge in the cloud as described in [Deploying The Things Network Bridge to Azure as a WebJob](Webjob.md)*

 1. **Create** a new folder eg. `c:\IoTWorkshop`
 2. **Copy** the zip file 'TTNAzureBridge.zip' from [this OneDrive location](https://aka.ms/workshopiot) to this folder and **unzip** it